RishiKapadia20/cloud-aws-ec2-cloudwatch/README.md

 |AWS/EC2.NetworkPacketsIn | The number of packets received on all network interfaces by the instance
 |AWS/EC2.NetworkPacketsOut |The number of packets sent out on all network interfaces by the instance
 |AWS/EC2.StatusCheckFailed | Reports whether the instance has passed both the instance status check and the system status check
-## Notes

-This Opspack knows when it was last run, so when testing the results in the troubleshoot section, you will need to wait a couple minutes each time you recheck the results.
-The time frame that is searched for is based around the last time the Opspack ran, so running it too quickly will result in no data being found and the service check going into an unknown.

 ## Prerequisites

-There are two ways of adding your authentication credentials to the host.
-We recommend adding the access key and secret key directly using the variable 'AWS_CLOUDWATCH_AUTHENTICATION'.
-You can also add the access key and secret key to a file (default /usr/local/nagios/etc/aws_credentials.cfg) in the following format:
+To be able to monitor AWS CloudWatch services you need to add your AWS credentials to your Opsview Monitor server.

+We recommend adding your AWS Access Key ID and AWS Secret Key ID to the default location:

+ `/opt/opsview/monitoringscripts/etc/plugins/cloud-aws/aws_credentials.cfg`

+This credentials file should be in the following format:

 ```
 [default]